Japan family holidays guide

 Want a real tropical paradise?
 This is it.
 Naha is the capital of Okinawa and it’s wonderful.

-Osaka is another one of the big cities in Japan, but it’s located in Kansai area.
+Osaka is one of the big cities in Japan.
 Osaka food is one of the best in the whole world!
 It’s also one of our favorite cities in Japan.
+It’s one of the places to visit in Japan with kids you can’t miss!!!

 - Osaka with kids – everything Osaka.